-Entry Requirement: 8 English credits at Level 1 or equivalent Credits: Up to 21 Level 2 credits Credit opportunity may vary dependant on student ability and level Course Outline: Students will study the language and impact of written and visual texts.
+Credits: Up to 17 level 2 credits credit opportunity may vary dependant on student ability and level course is to assist students in gaining their UE Literacy and meet the University of Auckland Academic English Language Requirement (AELR).
+Students will study the language and impact of written and oral texts.
 They will be involved in writing and presenting.
 At this level, students are expected to analyse aspects of language and literature.
-English Language Learners may find this course challenging and it could require two years to complete.
-Assessment: Internal assessment - 1 1 credits, External assessment - 4 credits